swift-standards/swift-mailgun-standard/README.md

 This gives you:
 - Full Mailgun functionality via URLSession
-- HTML email support via swift-html
+- Provider-agnostic `Email` type with HTML builder support
 - Identity integration support
 - All convenience APIs and helpers